International Studies Program

 The International Studies BA is an interdisciplinary program where you will gain the contemporary and historical understanding of global cultures, languages, economics, and politics, that allows you to acquire critical skills for successful work in globalized and other culturally diverse settings.

 You can tailor the curriculum to suit your needs and interests, alongside foundational and professional formation courses that build knowledge, career skills, and professional contacts.
-Learn more about our different degree options.
+Learn more about our different degree options, including the new Middle Eastern Studies Minor.

 International Studies, BA and Minor